Hydraulic tappet: Description

 Oil under constant pressure is supplied to the lifter via an oil channel, through a small hole in the lifter body.
 When the engine valve is closed (lifter in a neutral position), the lifter is free to fill with oil.
-As the camshaft lobe enters the lift phase of its travel, it compresses the lifter piston, and a valve shuts the oil inlet.
+As the camshaft lobe enters the lift phase of its travel, it compresses the lifter piston, and a check valve shuts the oil inlet.
 Oil is nearly incompressible, so this greater pressure renders the lifter effectively solid during the lift phase.

 As the camshaft lobe travels through its apex, the load is reduced on the lifter piston, and the internal spring returns the piston to its neutral state so the lifter can refill with oil.
-This small range of travel in the lifter's piston is enough to allow the elimination of the constant lash adjustment.
+This small range of travel in the lifter's piston is enough to eliminate the need for frequent lash adjustment.

 History

-The first firm to include hydraulic lifters in its design was the Cadillac V 16 engine (Model 452) first offered in 1930.
+The first engine to feature hydraulic lifters was the 1930 Cadillac V16 (Model 452).
 Hydraulic lifters were nearly universal on cars designed in the 1980s, but some newer cars have reverted to bucket-and-shim mechanical lifters.
-Although these do not run as quietly and are not maintenance-free, they are cheaper and rarely need adjustment because the wear caused by operation is spread over a large area.
-Nearly all non-hydraulic lifter arrangements, now, are on overhead cam engines.
+Although these do not run as quietly and are not maintenance-free, they are cheaper.
+Nearly all modern non-hydraulic lifter arrangements are on overhead cam engines.